From Baseline to Game Day

 The signal amid the noise

-• Acceleration and deceleration profiles — propulsion and absorption as they actually occur on court
+Propulsion and absorption patterns as they actually occur on court

-• Typical range flags — individual thresholds that triggered review when exceeded
+Individual asymmetry thresholds that trigger review when exceeded

-One of the most immediate applications was tracking the acute effects of manual therapy and activation sessions.
-Walk tests before and after interventions showed real-time changes in asymmetry — and allowed staff to track how long those effects held.
+One of the more immediate applications was tracking the acute effects of manual therapy and activation sessions.
+Walk tests taken before and after interventions showed real-time changes in asymmetry — and, crucially, allowed the staff to track how long those effects held.

 The question we started asking was whether we were turning acute effects into chronic ones.
 Are we actually changing the pattern, or just temporarily correcting it?